Gorilla

-Gorillas' natural habitats cover tropical or subtropical forest in Sub-Saharan Africa.
+Gorillas' natural habitats cover tropical or subtropical forests in Sub-Saharan Africa.
 Although their range covers a small percentage of Sub-Saharan Africa, gorillas cover a wide range of elevations.
 The mountain gorilla inhabits the Albertine Rift montane cloud forests of the Virunga Volcanoes, ranging in altitude from 2200 to 4300 m.
 Lowland gorillas live in dense forests and lowland swamps and marshes as low as sea level, with western lowland gorillas living in Central West African countries and eastern lowland gorillas living in the Democratic Republic of the Congo near its border with Rwanda.

 There are thought to be around 316,000 western gorillas in the wild, and 5,000 eastern gorillas.
 Both species are classified as Critically Endangered by the IUCN; all subspecies are classified as Critically Endangered with the exception of the mountain gorilla, which is classified as Endangered.
 There are many threats to their survival, such as poaching, habitat destruction, and disease, which threaten the survival of the species.
 However, conservation efforts have been successful in some areas where they live.

-Etymology
+History and etymology

 The word gorilla comes from the history of Hanno the Navigator (c.
 500 BC), a Carthaginian explorer on an expedition to the west African coast to the area that later became Sierra Leone.
 Members of the expedition encountered "savage people, the greater part of whom were women, whose bodies were hairy, and whom our interpreters called Gorillae".
 It is unknown whether what the explorers encountered were what we now call gorillas, another species of ape or monkeys, or humans.
 Skins of gorillai women, brought back by Hanno, are reputed to have been kept at Carthage until Rome destroyed the city 350 years later at the end of the Punic Wars, 146 BC.

+In 1625 Andrew Battel mentioned the existence of the animal, under the name Pongo:

+A century and a half after Battel's story was published, one writer called Radermacher wrote that "the large species, described by Buffon and other authors as of the size of a man, is held by many to be a Chimera."

 The American physician and missionary Thomas Staughton Savage and naturalist Jeffries Wyman first described the western gorilla in 1847 from specimens obtained in Liberia.
 They called it Troglodytes gorilla, using the then-current name of the chimpanzee genus.
 The species name was derived from Ancient Greek Γόριλλαι (gorillai) 'name of a tribe of hairy women', as described by Hanno.